 Source of Information

-Information about the requirements for participating in the examination process, as well as Internet examination information and the dates and time of particular examinations, is available from the California State Personnel Board's Home Page.
+Information about the requirements for participating in the examination process, as well as Internet examination information and the dates and time of particular examinations, is available from the California Department of Human Resources Home Page.

 As an Accountant with the State Board of Equalization, you will perform professional accounting work; maintain accounts and records; and learn agency activities and department systems.